On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Independent MHK Algorithm

 2)\ \ \emph{Calculate the acceptance ratio $\alpha(\mathbf{x},\mathbf{y})$}

 where $\pi=D_{\Lambda,\sigma,\mathbf{c}}$.

 3)\ \ \emph{Make a decision for $\mathbf{X}_{t+1}$ based on $\alpha(\mathbf{x},\mathbf{y})$ to accept $\mathbf{X}_{t+1}=\mathbf{y}$ or not.}

 A salient feature of the independent MHK algorithm is that the generation of the state candidate $\mathbf{y}$ is independent of the previous one, which is completely accomplished by Klein's algorithm.
-Therefore, the connection between two consecutive Markov states only lies in the decision part, resulting in an independent MCMC sampler.
+Therefore, the connection between two consecutive Markov states only lies in the decision part.
+The complexity of the MCMC sampler is given by the number of Markov moves times the complexity of each move, i.e., $O(t_{\mathrm{mix}}\cdot n^2)$.

+It is easy to verify that the Markov chain with the independent proposal distribution $q$ shown in (\ref{MH proposal density}) is irreducible, aperiodic and positive recurrent, which naturally leads to an ergodic Markov chain \cite{mixingtimemarkovchain}.
+Then, we have the following well-known result, whose proof can be found in \cite{mixingtimemarkovchain}.